About i-Portunus Houses

 i-Portunus strongly believes in the professional value of making real-life contacts across European borders and collaborating with peers face-to-face.
 Hybrid forms of cultural mobility and collaboration via digital platforms may provide another form of transnational exchanges for artists and cultural professionals.
 Especially also for those who work and live in more remote places of Creative Europe countries.
 Cultural organisations and the creative professionals working in them urgently need to innovate and prepare for hosting their peers and co-producing also in the digital space.
 This is particularly important as long as the pandemic lasts, but also in view of a less travel-intense, more equally accessible and greener future of cultural mobility.

-Under this new pilot scheme we will launch two similar calls, to enlarge the opportunities for physical mobility:
+Under this new pilot scheme we launch two similar calls, to enlarge the opportunities for physical mobility:

 Round 1: Friday 21 May - Wednesday 30 June (CLOSED)